 Initial results from the first cycles of the experiment were encouraging.
 The groups sought net profits of at least 500,000 FCFA (US$1,017).
 The bissap was profitable enough to allow The Hunger Project-Senegal to scale up the project to its current size, which now includes 12 villages, with a total membership of 563 women.
 These women now plough and maintain a combined total of 21 hectares.

 The project has been successful enough to gain national attention.
 The Senegalese Agence de Presse interviewed Idrissa Ba, Programme Officer for The Hunger Project-Senegal, regarding the project’s progress.
 In the article Ba explains the importance of empowering women as an essential part of all programmes and emphasises the Bio-Bissap project’s empowerment of women not only through additional income, but also through land control, a privilege which they previously did not enjoy.

 Motivated by their successes, these women hope to expand their membership participation and land ownership in the coming years.

 The Hunger Project’s Microfinance Programme is a training, savings and credit programme that addresses a critical missing link for the end of hunger in Africa: the economic empowerment of the most important but least supported food producers on the continent – Africa’s women.

-Since the inception of the Microfinance Programme in 1999, THP has grown the loan portfolio to approximately £1.8 million across Benin, Burkina Faso, Ethiopia, Ghana, Malawi, Mozambique, Senegal and Uganda.
-By the end of 2011,45,000 partners had saved a total of £1.6 million!
-Perhaps most importantly, 28 Rural Banks have graduated to operate as their own independent, community-owned and women-led rural financial institutions.
+Since the inception of the Microfinance Programme in 1999, THP has grown the loan portfolio to partners across Benin, Burkina Faso, Ethiopia, Ghana, Malawi, Mozambique, Senegal and Uganda.
+In 2013 alone 71,000 partners accessed the programme!
+Perhaps most importantly over 30 Rural Banks have graduated to operate as their own independent, community-owned and women-led rural financial institutions.
 Read More